Teradata/developer-resources/README.md

 ## What are technical guides?

 Technical guides are prescriptive documentation from Teradata's Developer Relation team and other experts.
 They comprise quick starts, best practices, integrations, and developer deep dives sourced from Teradata's experts in the field.

+> The tech guides supersed the the quickstart guides formerly available on developers.teradata.com.